Soumendra Mohan Patnaik (M.Sc., M.Phil, Ph.D) Professor & HEAD

 | ||

-Shivani Chandel (M.Sc., Ph.D) Associate Professor
+Shivani Chandel (Ph.D) Associate Professor

 |